nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ### Basic usage
 * The app is split into 3 states: student list, schedule list and task list.
 Each corresponds to the main features of TutorMate.
 * Each state has its associated features, while certain features work with all states but has differing functionalities.
-* The student list handles student details management, schedule list handles lessons and scheduling, task list handles tasks.
+* The student list handles student details management, schedule list handles lessons, scheduling and the tasks for each lesson while the full task list is a view to display all tasks.
 * The GUI has several main components (see GUI image below):
   * The command box is for users to enter and execute commands.
   * The response box is to display responses for command execution, to indicate success or errors.